mahmudzayed/password-generator/README.md

 This repository contains Kubernetes deployment approach for a password generator REST API application written in Python.

-The appliction is pretty simple.
+The application is pretty simple.
 The application generates secure passwords and takes as input parameters in the API request:

 - minimum length
 - number of special characters in the password